 She wasn’t so lucky.
 She splashed in an ocean of warm, pearly pulp.

 On the ninth day (she guessed) even her arthritis was gone.
 She flipped to float on her belly and shed her lab-coat.
 Inside the lab-coat were buoyant plastic air-pockets which inflated during the fall.
-If she’d left without her lab-coat she could’ve just drowned and this would all be over.
-Now she wore the lab-coat back-to-front so the buoyancy was suited for swimming.
+If she’d left without her lab-coat, she could’ve just drowned, and this would all be over.
+Now she wore the lab-coat back-to-front so the buoyancy was suitable for swimming.
 She tread water (well, not water, but she didn’t want to think about it) and surveyed the horizon.
 She finally saw a thin plume of dark smoke against the black sky’s red speckling of Hurricane Planets.

 About seven decades ago, when Akayama experimented with human mind-mergers, her failed test-subjects bristled with painful teeth.
 She surgically rectified her subjects and recorded the incompatibilities so the mistakes were never repeated.
 Today her largest failure, the Hurricane, cordoned its injuries with densely impacted chompers.

-Beyond the teeth Akayama walked on fresh pink flesh.
-Walking further the Hurricane’s flesh reddened and shed dead skin like sand.
+Beyond the teeth, Akayama walked on fresh pink flesh.
+Walking further, the Hurricane’s flesh reddened and shed dead skin rough as sand.
 Her feet sank six inches in the desert-like dust.

 She slid down the crater’s slope.

-The soft sand rippled like a trampoline.
+The soft sand rippled under her like a trampoline.
 When the ripples reached the crater’s walls, the crater’s walls grew higher.
-Akayama scrambled back up the steepening slope but the walls became vertical and caved overhead like a tidal wave.
+Akayama scrambled back up the steepening slope, but the walls became vertical and caved overhead like a tidal wave.
 She tumbled into the crater and rolled next to her Zephyr as the horizon sealed shut above her.

-The Hurricane Planet swallowed her and her spaceship and rushed them to its core with churning peristalsis.
+The Hurricane Planet swallowed her and her spaceship, and rushed them to the core with churning peristalsis.